 loading...

-brain, liver, and kidneys.
-“Our findings suggest that microplastic exposure can lead to metabolic changes in these tissues, indicating potential systemic effects,” study author Marcus Garcia, PharmD, a postdoctoral fellow at the University of New Mexico College of Pharmacy, told Medical News Today.”
+According to the study authors, ingested microplastics spread from the gut to the brain, liver, and kidneys.
+“Our findings suggest that microplastic exposure can lead to metabolic changes in these tissues, indicating potential systemic effects,” study author Marcus Garcia, PharmD, a postdoctoral fellow at the University of New Mexico College of Pharmacy, told Medical News Today.

-The study concluded, among other things, that microspheres.
-(Little tiny pieces of plastic.) were detected in the brain, liver and kidneys, (among other organs.)
+The study concluded, among other things, that microspheres (little tiny pieces of plastic) were detected in the brain, liver and kidneys, among other organs.
 To say this is disturbing is an understatement.
 I could be wrong, but I don't think a high fiber diet is going to get rid of microplastics in my body.
-(Oatmeal is Gods whisk broom you know.)
+Oatmeal is God's whisk broom you know.

 Plastic Debris From The Erme Estuary